-The 10 YPPs are effectively offering reproductive health training, guidance and counseling to their peers.
+The 10 YPPs are effectively offering reproductive health training, guidance, and counseling to their peers.
 They also refer them to Riruta Health Centre, a local government clinic we are partnering with located in Dagoretti Constituency for further counseling and contraceptives.
-Riruta Health Center offers free youth friendly services such as counseling, contraceptives and STI and HIV testing and treatment.
-It is an important resource for the young adults as we do not offer contraception directly to students apart from condoms and emergency contraceptives.
+Riruta Health Center offers free youth-friendly services such as counseling, contraceptives, and STI and HIV testing and treatment.
+It is an important resource for young adults as we do not offer contraception directly to students apart from condoms and emergency contraceptives.

 The SRH Program Coordinator is Joy Obiya, our post-secondary caseworker.
 Joy provides oversight of the program and meets periodically with the YPPs to provide support and address any emerging challenges.

-Since the inception of the SRH Program, that is, from December, 2017, to August, 2018, a total number of 335 students have been trained.
-The sessions were conducted during school holidays at the Nelson Mandela School, NRCF offices and during August summer camp in Nanyuki
+Since the inception of the SRH Program, that is, from December 2017 to August 2018, a total number of 335 students have been trained.
+The sessions were conducted during school holidays at the Nelson Mandela School, NRCF offices, and during the August summer camp in Nanyuki

-The program is having a great impact to the trainees by improving their knowledge in SRH, helping them in developing self-confidence and self-esteem and creating a safe space for them in matters pertaining reproductive health.
-This has positively changed attitudes, clarified myths & misconceptions, strengthened informed decision-making and provided them with access to condoms and other contraceptives.
+The program is having a great impact on the trainees by improving their knowledge in SRH, helping them in developing self-confidence and self-esteem, and creating a safe space for them in matters pertaining to reproductive health.
+This has positively changed attitudes, clarified myths & misconceptions, strengthened informed decision-making, and provided them with access to condoms and other contraceptives.